pjotrp/deploy/README.md

 Deployment system for servers and home directories.
-In conjuction with GNU Guix and (perhaps) the common workflow langauge (CWL) essentially a replacement for Pupput, Chef, Cfengine, Cfruby, GNU stow, etc.  See the doc/design.org document for more.
+In conjuction with GNU Guix and (perhaps) the common workflow langauge (CWL) essentially a replacement for Puppet, Chef, Cfengine, Cfruby, GNU stow, etc.  See the doc/design.org document for more.

 Historic note: at the time of Cfruby I decided that Cfruby was to be